 Spread ricotta mixture evenly on flatbreads.
 Top with shallot and Brussels sprouts.

-Place directly on oven rack with baking sheet on rack below to catch any drips.
-Bake until golden brown and warmed through, 5-8 minutes.
+Place flatbreads directly on oven rack, with reserved baking sheet on rack below to catch any drips.
+Bake until golden brown and warmed through, 8-12 minutes.

-Tear prosciutto into bite-sized pieces and place on flatbreads.
+Tear prosciutto into bite-sized pieces and place on pizzas.

 Finish the Dish